Cathy's Gluten Free

 How do you make a gluten-free cake more moist?

-Other than following a good recipe designed to be gluten free, be sure that you don't overbake your cake.
+Other than following a good recipe designed to be gluten-free, be sure that you don't overbake your cake.
 Baking too long will dry it out.
 Remove the cake from the oven just as soon as it reaches 200°F (93°C) in the centre.
 An instant read thermometer is an invaluable tool for excellent baking results.

 How do you keep a gluten-free cake from sinking?

-If you follow the recipe instructions closely, your gluten free cake shouldn't sink.
+Don't beat the batter longer than necessary, and make sure to bake it thoroughly.
 Be careful to add the egg yolks one at a time and beat only until they are blended in.
-Don't beat the batter longer than necessary.
 Then, bake the cake right away as soon as you have beaten the batter and spread it into the prepared pan.

 Craving More Chocolate?
 Try these...